 While the projects included in the roadway Cost Feasible Plan will address many of the congestion, safety, and capacity issues forecasted for 2045, financial resources are limited.
 Therefore, a number of unfunded projects in the 2045 roadway Needs Plan are not addressed in this Cost Feasible Plan.
-Table 6-7 summarizes projects included in the roadway Needs Plan that are unfunded in this 2045 LRTP update.
+Table 6-8 presents a comparison of total costs for the unfunded roadway needs versus the cost feasible roadway projects.
+Given the total revenue estimated through 2045, approximately 50 percent of the identified roadway needs can be funded.
+Table 6-9 summarizes projects included in the roadway Needs Plan that are unfunded in this 2045 LRTP update.